-The harbor is also where the Civil War began, with militia troops at Fort Johnson firing the war’s first shot onto Union-occupied Fort Sumter at the harbor’s entrance.
-On May 13, 1862 Robert Smalls, as a slave, commandeered the Confederate transport ship, The Planter, out of the harbor disguised as the boat’s captain.
+The harbor is where the Civil War began, with militia at Fort Johnson firing the war’s first shot onto Union-occupied Fort Sumter at the harbor’s entrance.
+On May 13, 1862 Robert Smalls, as a slave, commandeered the Confederate transport ship, The Planter, out of the harbor, disguised as the boat’s captain.
 His family and other slaves aboard the ship sailed out of the harbor to their freedom.
 Smalls later served five terms in the United States Congress.

 Prior to the Civil War, the Rivers and Harbors Act of 1852 permitted dredging the channels of the harbor to a depth of 17 feet.
 However, the war interrupted the project, which was not completed until 1895.
-While the resulting jetties that now flank the entrance to the harbor allow for the entrance of large ships, they are also blamed for the erosion of nearby Folly Beach.
+While the resulting jetties that now flank the entrance to the harbor allow for the entrance of large ships, they have been blamed for the continued erosion of nearby Folly Beach.
 Today the harbor has been dredged to a depth of 45 feet.
 A plan to further deepen the harbor’s channels to 52 feet to allow the entrance of post-Panamax ships began in 2015 by the United States Army Corps of Engineers.